Wetlands Protection and/or Restoration Grant

 Protection and/or Restoration of Wetlands and Habitats in Great Salt Lake’s Surrounding Ecosystem to Benefit the Hydrology of Great Salt Lake.

-Of the available funding, $1.5 million will be provided through the Trust, which awarded $8.5 million in funding in 2023 to eight projects that are currently in process.
-The additional $5 million will be funded through FFSL, which received funding from the Utah legislature in 2024 to support wetland protection/restoration projects in the Great Salt Lake region.
+Of the available funding, $1.5 million was provided through the Trust, which awarded $8.5 million in funding in 2023 to eight projects that are currently in process.
+The additional $5 million was funded through FFSL, which received funding from the Utah legislature in 2024 to support wetland protection/restoration projects in the Great Salt Lake region.

-Entities eligible to apply for this Protection and/or Restoration of Wetlands funding include:
+• Entities eligible to apply for this Protection and/or Restoration of Wetlands funding included:

 1. Public/Governmental - State of Utah agencies, Tribal governments, local governments (e.g., municipal, county, or other political subdivisions of the state) or federal agencies.